allenai/multimodalqa/baselines/README.md

   --method implicit_decomp
 ```
 By adding the `--predict_only` argument, the same code can be used to predict answers for the test set without evaluating the final metrics.

 We also have a script for evaluating all of our baselines (`implicit_decomp`, `auto-routing`, `context-only`) together on the dev set:
 ```bash
 ./scripts/run_pipeline.sh
 ```
+This will run all the evaluation in the background in parallel and print log to the `logs/` dir.
 The dev performance is as follows:

 |                | Single-Modality | Multi-Modality |      All      |
 |:--------------:|:---------------:|:--------------:|:-------------:|